eddiebiv/CS225_PageRank/documents/log.md

 ### Tasks Completed
 Implemented most of the graph conversion algorithm and also added additional necessary functions.
-Implemented processInput (needs tweaking)
+Implemented processInput (needs tweaking).

 ### Issues encountered (Questions for mentors)
-N/A
+How to ignore the first data value of each row of the csv file (the row index)?

 ### Future Plans
 (1) (Hopefully) get a working program for trivial .csv files so then we can advance to realistic inputs.